-We are pleased to announce we are now open for chiropractic care, massage therapy, and physiotherapy.
+ACHC will remain open for chiropractic care, massage therapy, and physiotherapy.
+Regulated health professionals including chiropractors, physiotherapists and registered massage therapists can continue to practice with all available safety procedures in place during the recent province wide lockdown.
 We have implemented protocols that meet or exceed the guidelines dictated by the Ministry of Health and our respective regulatory colleges.
 For more information, please click here.
 We looking forward to seeing you soon!

 Segmental flexion and extension of the spine is essentially a very slow and controlled CAT COW exercise.